The purpose of the governing body, or board of directors, is to direct and guide the organization to the right direction.

 3. What is the role for the BoD in strategy (Architectural thinking, Information driven perspective)?

 The Board is accountable for strategy and responsible for ensuring that the strategy being followed is appropriate for the organization and the environment(s) within which the organizations operates.
 The Board does not develop strategy; it delegates that task to Management

-- IT is the business catalyst.
-More often than not, IT directly impact on strategy shaping.
+- IT is the business catalyst: More often than not, IT directly impacts on strategy shaping.
 The boards may ask information management three questions about strategy.

 1) What developments in the capability and use of information technology are critical to strategic future, and how are we responding to them?